buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 ### Types of Vision and Illumination

 - A creature with **Normal Vision**  sees up to the distance, as a circular radius around the light source, indicated in Light.
-Beyond is Dim Light and beyond that Darkness.
+Beyond that is Dim Light, and beyond that is Darkness.
-- A creature with **Low-Light Vision** sees without problems up to the distance, as a circular radius around the light source, indicated in Dim light, or indicated by the race if smaller, beyond is darkness.
+- A creature with **Low-Light Vision**  sees without difficulty up to the distance, as a circular radius around the light source, indicated in Dim Light, or the distance indicated by the race if it is smaller.
+Beyond that is Darkness.
-- A creature with **Darkvision**  sees, within the radius indicated by its Darkvision, in normal light and dim light conditions without problems, while in darkness it has -2 Awareness and to Survival for spotting traps.
+- A creature with **Darkvision**  sees, within the radius indicated by its Darkvision, in normal light and dim light conditions without problems, while in darkness it has -2 to Awareness and to Survival for spotting traps.
 Darkvision is a black and white vision.

 >> **Note on light sources**: You will have noticed or will soon notice that magical light sources work differently, often lasting much less or generating little light.
-This is due to the will of a Patron and as such only a Patron can nullify its effects (or the Narrator!).
+This is because of a Patron' \*\*s will and as such only a Patron can nullify its effects (or the Game Master!).

 ### Darkness